william0701/ceNet-Omnibus/README.md

 ![](https://github.com/william0701/Figures/blob/master/CeNetOmnibus/Gene_Mapping_1.jpg)

 > NOTE: Click **Preview** Button on the right-bottom corner of the panel once set parameters properly.

-> The ceRNAs of non-selected items will be removed in the next processing.
+> NOTE: The ceRNAs of non-selected items will be removed in the next processing.

 ![](https://github.com/william0701/Figures/blob/master/CeNetOmnibus/Group_statistic.svg)